 Self-Build Zone 10-Year Structural Warranty

-Our Structural Warranty has been specifically designed with you in mind as we know the problems you can face and the speed at which you want to get moving and resolve problems.
+Our Self Build Warranty has been specifically designed with you in mind as we know the problems you can face and the speed at which you want to get moving and resolve problems.

 Why do I need a Structural Warranty?

-Apart from the peace of mind you gain by having the Build-Zone Structural Warranty, most lenders will probably require a building warranty as part of their lending criteria.
-It’s also useful if your circumstances change and you need to sell the property in the next 10 years, as you will likely find that your prospective purchaser’s lender will require a 10 year Structural Warranty on the property before releasing any money.
+Apart from the peace of mind you gain by having the Self-Build Zone Structural Warranty, most lenders will probably require a building warranty as part of their lending criteria.
+It’s also useful if your circumstances change and you need to sell the property in the next 10 years, as you will likely find that your prospective purchaser’s lender will require a 10-year Structural Warranty on the property before releasing any money.

 Summary of Cover